Video Game / Alisia Dragoon

 Alisia herself uses Thunder Magic, which auto-aims at nearby enemies.
 The game is a combination of platforming and shooting, and a cautious attitude helps; Alisia's magic needs to be recharged between each shot, as well as the familiars' attacks.
 Dragon Frye shoots up to three fireballs, Thunder Raven takes the longest to charge up but has quite a payoff with a massive thunderclap that damages everything onscreen, Boomerang Lizard throws up to three homing boomerangs from his back, and Ball O' Fire can be manipulated into ramming enemies to do damage and absorb projectiles.

-- American Kirby Is Hardcore: The North American boxart shows Alisia as a chainmailed amazon while the Japanese version is more of an animesque figure.
+- American Kirby is Hardcore: The overseas box art portrays Alisia as a chainmailed Amazon.
+In the Japanese box art, and in the game itself, she is portrayed as an animesque figure.

 - Ancient Astronauts: Implied with the amount of technology seen in the game.
 Also, the fact that Baldour might be an alien.